xari/xari-dev/content/blog/data-wrangling-with-js/index.md

 </div>

-We can see from the output above, that some of these properties contain nested ojbects or nested arrays.
+We can see from the output above, that some of these properties contain nested objects or nested arrays.
 In the next post in this series, we're going to dig-out one of these nested arrays, `ingredients.hops`, which we can see below.
 This array shows us that the original Punk IPA uses only two hops: Ahtanum and Chinook.